A robust poured concrete floor forming system that strengthens the overall building.

 The installing of the flooring to form a ceiling for the house level below is actually done in conjunction with doing the Carnation Walling so see that page for more details.

 The 10.5"x3" beams go in the East-West direction.
 Their ends are supported by the internal walls and the west and east outer walls of the house.
 Actually during the concrete pour the beams sit on 2x6 beams that run north south with props underneath.
 It's best to get nice straight lumber, but where there is a slight curve then the curves (the crowns) are arranged to be upwards.

 The beams will be installed ahead of the EPS Carnation Flooring (and of course ahead of the concrete pour).
 The EPS Carnation Flooring will be fitted to the beams from above.
 Ahead of the concrete pour, the lumber beams will be supported by the 2x6 lattice.
-Extra temporary support posts (made of 2x4) are used to stop the 2x6s and therefore the 10.5"x3" beams from sagging ahead of the concrete pour and while the concrete is setting.
+Internal lumber walls are used to stop the 2x6s and therefore the 10.5"x3" beams from sagging ahead of the concrete pour and while the concrete is setting.

 When using the Carnation Flooring system for decking and internal landings that do not have a wall to support it at the edge, then manually form a beam at 90 degrees to the pre-cut channels so that the edge is properly supported.
 It will need a wooden concrete form board along the outside to form the outer part of the concrete beam.
 Hand rail posts and landing balustrades will be attached into this concrete edge beam.

 The concrete walls and the flooring above that story of walling (ie the ceiling) is all done as one concrete pour.
 There is no concrete joint between the walls and the flooring - it all just flows together to form a monolithic unit.
 The rebar from the floors goes down into the walls.